Competing with my friends?

-To submit projects once finished, please follow this link and scroll to the bottom on the submit page: https://talkwithourkidsaboutmoney.com/moneyfair/?tab=submit
+To submit finished projects, please follow this link and scroll to the bottom of the submit page: https://talkwithourkidsaboutmoney.com/moneyfair/?tab=submit

-Note: Once you have uploaded your submission, please send us an email (Deb Vance at debvance@cfee.org or Deb MacFadyen at deborahmacfadyen@cfee.org) to identify the following information:
+Note: Once you have uploaded your submission, please send an email to Deb Vance (debvance@cfee.org) or Deb MacFadyen (deborahmacfadyen@cfee.org) to identify the following information:

 • Title: